Biarritz: Etymology

 In Basque, its name is Biarritz or Miarritze.
 Its current Gascon name is Biàrrits.
-The name for an inhabitant is Biarrot in French and Biarriztar or Miarriztar in Basque.
+The name for an inhabitant of the city is Biarrot in French and Biarriztar or Miarriztar in Basque.
 The suffix -itz, as in Isturitz, is a Basque locative.
-The name appears as Bearriz in 1170, Bearids in 1186 and Bearritz in 1249.

 Biarritz appears as Bearids and Bearriz in 1150, Beiarridz in 1165, Bearriz and Beariz in 1170, Bearidz (1186), Bearriz and Beariz (12th century), lo port de Beiarriz and Bearridz in 1261 (cartulaire de Bayonne).
-Other forms include Beiarid (1199), Bearritz (1249), Beiarriz and Beiarrids (1261), Bearridz (1281), Bearrits (1338), (rôles gascons), Bearritz (1498, chapitre de Bayonne38), Sanctus Martinus de Biarriz (1689, collations du diocèse de Bayonne, mearritcen (1712), Biarrits (1863, Dictionnaire topographique Béarn-Pays basque) and Biarritze and Miarritze.
+Other forms include Beiarid (1199), Bearritz (1249), Beiarriz and Beiarrids (1261), Bearridz (1281), Bearrits (1338), (rôles gascons), Bearritz (1498, chapitre de Bayonne), Sanctus Martinus de Biarriz (1689, collations du diocèse de Bayonne, Mearritcen (1712), Biarrits (1863, Dictionnaire topographique Béarn-Pays basque), as well as Biarritze and Miarritze.

 History

 Prehistory

-Analysis of stones from the Middle Paleolithic show that the Biarritz area was inhabited at that time.
+Analysis of stones from the Middle Paleolithic shows that the Biarritz area was inhabited at that time.

 Middle Ages

 The oldest mention of the city appears in a cartulary, Bayonne's Golden book, from 1186, where it is named Bearids; some years later the name used was Beiarrids.
-The first urban development was to the south, at the top and at the interior.
-Today this is near the location of the church of San Martin, the oldest church in Biarritz.
+The first urban development was to the south, at the top, and at the interior.
+Today this is near the location of the église Saint-Martin, the oldest church in Biarritz.

 In 1152, Eleanor of Aquitaine married Henry II of England, who became suzerain of the Duchy of Aquitaine.
-Prince Edward, oldest son of Henry III of England, was invested with the duchy, and betrothed to Eleanor of Castile, who brought him rights over Gascony.
+Prince Edward, the oldest son of Henry III of England, was invested with the duchy and betrothed to Eleanor of Castile, who brought him rights over Gascony.

 Two population centers are attested in the Middle Ages.
 On the one hand, the église Saint-Martin was active in the neighborhoods in the territory's interior, which were:

 On the other hand, the château of Belay (first mentioned in 1342), also called château de Ferragus, protected the coast and the current Port-Vieux (old port), while religious life and community assemblies took place at Notre-Dame-de-Pitié (a chapel mentioned in 1498), dominating the Port-des-Pêcheurs, or fishing port.

-A document dated May 26, 1342 attested to this fishing activity, authorising les Biarrots to "(…) remit to Bayonne all the fresh fish that we and succeeding inhabitants of Biarritz can fish from the salt sea".
+A document dated May 26, 1342, attested to this fishing activity, authorising les Biarrots to "(…) remit to Bayonne all the fresh fish that we and succeeding inhabitants of Biarritz can fish from the salt sea".

-Construction of the château de Ferragus was decided by the English, on the foundations of a Roman work, at the summit of the promontory overlooking the sea, named Atalaye, used as a whale-observation post.
+Construction of the château de Ferragus was initiated by the English, on the foundations of a Roman work, at the summit of the promontory overlooking the sea, named Atalaye, used as a whale-observation post.
 This château had a double crenulated wall two meters thick, a drawbridge and four towers.
 Mentions of this château occur as late as 1603, in the letters patent of Henry IV.
-One tower remained as of 1739, when a daymark was established there, called de la Haille, then de la Humade.
+One tower remained as of 1739 when a daymark was established there, called de la Haille, then de la Humade.
 The tower disappeared in 1856.